-Waist high turnstiles are turnstiles that sit at waist height.
-They are designed to control access into or out of a point of entry while only allowing a single person access at a time.
-These turnstiles are very common and are used for a variety of projects.
+Waist high turnstiles, or tripod turnstiles, are three-arm turnstiles that sit at waist height.
+They are designed to control access into or out of a point of entry by only allowing a single person access at a time.
+These rugged turnstiles are very common and are used for a variety of projects.

-A waist high turnstile is used when access control is desired but full height security is not needed.
-These turnstiles tend to look more inviting than full height turnstiles, so they are often used in customer service environments and at venues.
+A waist-high turnstile is used when access control is desired but full height security is not required.
+These turnstiles tend to look more inviting than full height turnstiles, so they are often used in customer service environments and at stadiums, sports and entertainment venues.
 Waist high turnstiles are a great solution for controlling access without seeming too intense.